devik1367/ParkinsonsDiseaseDetection/README.md

 3. Sreeraksha Mavinhally Sreekantha
 4. Devi Krishnan

+Objective:
+The project aims to:
+1. predict Parkinson's disease progression in patients using algorithms such as support vector regression and multilayer perceptron, and
+2. determine the optimal threshold value for motor UPDRS above which speech disabilities are most likely to start appearing.
+This could potentially help to detect early stage Parkinson's disease.

 Required libraries:
 We used Python 3.
 The following packages are required before execution of the code:
 Pandas, Numpy, Sklearn, Tensorflow, Keras, Matplotlib.